FRTNX/Rover/README.md

     M : moves the rover forward in the direction it faces

     L : Turns the rover 90 degrees to the left from its current direction

     R : Turns the rover 90 degress to right from its current direction

 These commands are located in a file called ```cmds```.
 The values may be changed as necessary while respecting the required format described above.

+The program is designed to fast and lightweight.
+No libraries were used in its implementation, thus limiting dependencies to simeply having python 3.
+Tests have been included to ensure the rover is grid aware, knowing when it is out of bounds.
+Tests have also been included to make sure the rover turns on its axis properly.